 Rudie trained as a physicist at the University of Nijmegen in the Netherlands, and graduated with a PhD from NTNU.
 He has worked as a researcher in materials technology at SINTEF from 1993-2004.
 He has been the SINTEF Research Director since 2004 and currently heads the Department of Materials and Nanotechnology with just under 100 employees.
 He has experience in entrepreneurship and is a member of several corporate boards.

 General Manager, GE Healthcare AS

-Bjørn currently serves as General Manager of GE Healthcare AS, the Life Sciences operation of GE Healthcare in Norway.
+Bjørn is Partner at Gevirgroup AS.
 He has several years of global management experience, with special focus on Norway, US & UK and he has spent his career in the high tech pharmaceutical industry in a variety of management roles, including R&D and discovery & portfolio strategy, Technology Collaboration, Technology Assessment, external communications, global IT as well as real estate & support functions, EHS and indirect sourcing.
-He is actively working to promote the Life Sciences industry in Norway as “growing” industry area for a high competence country.
+He is actively working to promote the Life Sciences industry in Norway as a “growing” industry area for a high competence country.

 Owners: Oslotech AS, SINTEF Holding AS, Diatec Monoclonals AS, Polypure AS, Sanivo Pharma AS, SurViva AS, Kristin Merete Schoultz, Arne Wang Aabye